 Proteus, a nonprofit that provides education, job training, job placement, and other services to farm working families, installed several of the energy-saving measures on the property.
 Overall, the project included a deep energy efficiency and renewable energy retrofit, with the installation of more than 181 kilowatts of solar panels generating 95 percent of the development’s energy needs onsite to offset resident energy bills.
 The project also consisted of the installation of efficient new heat pump heating and cooling systems, heat pump water heaters, energy efficient windows, LED lighting, refrigerators and plumbing fixtures.

-Dana has seen first-hand the benefits of the improvements made to Casas de la Viña.
-"The improvements are really helping because it’s saving me money," said Dana.
+Diana has seen first-hand the benefits of the improvements made to Casas de la Viña.
+"The improvements are really helping because it’s saving me money," said Diana.
 "I’m saving up to $70 a month on my bills; I’m only paying $25 for PG&E. That makes a huge difference."

 Thanks to Casas de la Viña’s participation in the LIWP Multi-Family Energy Efficiency and Renewables subprogram, the community expects to achieve zero net energy, with the property now generating as much energy as it consumes.
 Over its quantification period, the solar PV system and installed energy efficiency measures will lead to an estimated reduction of over 3,000 MTCO2e in GHG emissions.

-"I’m extremely excited and grateful to the State for providing this program," she told La Cooperativa. "(It) allows us to feel safer and more comfortable in our home with services we would not be able to afford ourselves." - Irma Vargas
+"I’m extremely excited and grateful to the State for providing this program," said Irma Vargas. "(It) allows us to feel safer and more comfortable in our home with services we would not be able to afford ourselves."

 For years, Irma Vargas’ family of four struggled to pay the high utility bills that come with living on the north shore of the Salton Sea in Mecca while still maintaining a comfortable and healthy home for their children.
 The family’s limited income made the $400 per month bill nearly impossible during the summer months when temperatures can exceed 110°F in their Riverside County community.